 We may collect and process the following data about you:

 Information you give us.
-This includes information you provide when you register to use Amnesty Decoders, (your name or nickname, user name, email address, password, and country).
-This will also include information you give us when you participate in activities, participate in discussion boards or other social media functions on our site, and when contact Amnesty Decoders.
+This includes information you provide when you register to use Amnesty Decoders, (your supplied name or nickname, user name, email address, password, and country).
+This will also include information you give us when you participate in activities, participate in discussion boards or other social media functions on our site, and when you contact Amnesty Decoders.

 Information we collect about you.
 With regard to each of your visits to our site we may automatically collect the technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform.
-We may also collect information about your visit, including the full Uniform Resource Locators (URL) clickstream to, through and from our site (including date and time); products you viewed or searched for; page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), and methods used to browse away from the page and any phone number used to call our customer service number.
+We may also collect information about your visit, including the full Uniform Resource Locators (URL) clickstream to, through and from our site (including date and time); items you viewed or searched for; page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), and methods used to browse away from the page and any phone number used to call our customer service number.

 Uses made of the information